-The Preferred Growth Scenario includes 17 mixed use centers distributed throughout the community.
+The Preferred Growth Scenario includes 17 mixed-use centers distributed throughout the community.
 While several of these centers already exist, many are only partially developed, undeveloped, or single use commercial areas today.
-Three scales of mixed use centers were identified and mapped as a critical part of the Preferred Growth Scenario.
-Regional Centers, Community Centers, and Neighborhood Centers are described below.
+Three scales of mixed-use centers were identified and mapped as a critical part of the Preferred Growth Scenario.
+Regional Centers, Community Centers, and Neighborhood Centers are described below, but the common thread amongst them is that these places could provide vibrant destinations and opportunities for arts, culture, dining, shopping, working, and entertainment in close proximity to residences and are critical ingredients in strengthening and creating complete communities in San Marcos.

 Regional Centers: Regional Centers are large, high-density mixed-use areas, typically along transit corridors or major roadways, that provide access to goods, services, dining, offices, entertainment, and residential areas for regional residents and visitors.
-These areas are characterized by higher intensity commercial, residential, and mixed use development in well-connected, walkable, and bikeable places.
+These areas are characterized by higher intensity commercial, residential, and mixed-use development in well-connected, walkable, and bikeable places.
 Regional Centers attract patrons from across the community and potentially the region.
 The primary Place Types comprising regional centers include Mixed Use Medium; Commercial/Employment Medium; Neighborhood Medium; Neighborhood High.